 The above are some of the core things to keep in mind if you’re worried about your proposals not converting as well as they should be.

-What makes your proposals MORE likely to be accepted?
+What makes people MORE likely to accept proposals you send?

 There are many elements that go into creating an effective proposal, however it can sometimes be difficult to know what to prioritise.
-Making your proposal more likely to be accepted involves looking at your proposal through the eyes of your prospect.
+Making people more likely to accept proposals that you send involves looking at your proposal through the eyes of your prospect.
 If you find the process to sign and/or pay for your services takes too long, or there is friction that could be possibly be avoided, these are areas you should focus on first in improving your proposal workflow.

 Nevertheless, there are some universal things that you can do to make it super easy for your client to sign: